nerai/CMenu/README.md

 ## Project history and developer information

-Another (much much larger) project of mine uses a somewhat complex console menu, and I finally got annoyed enough by repeated, virtually equal code fragments to extract the control code into a separate, specialiced project.
-As I noticed a bunch of queries for something like this, and figured it was complete enough to be useful to others, I put it on github.
+Another (much larger) project of mine uses a somewhat complex console menu, and I finally got annoyed enough by repeated, virtually equal code fragments to refactor and extract those pieces of code into a separate project.
+As I figured it was complete enough to be useful to others, I called it CMenu and put it on github.

-For the future, there are certainly a lot of things to improve about CMenu, and I would definitely not call it complete or particularly well made.
+In the future, there are certainly a lot of things to improve about CMenu, and I would definitely not call it complete or particularly well made.
 The changes and issues found on this project are mostly caused by improvements and requirement changes in said larger project.
 I update CMenu with the relevant changes in parallel when I find the time and will continue to do so for the foreseeable future.

 I'm happy to hear if you found this useful, and open to suggestions to improve it.